hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 <!-- Code generated from the comments of the Config struct in builder/vmware/vmx/config.go; DO NOT EDIT MANUALLY -->

-- `linked` (bool) - By default Packer creates a 'full' clone of the virtual machine specified in source_path.
-The resultant virtual machine is fully independent from the parent it was cloned from.
+- `linked` (bool) - By default, the plugin creates a 'full' clone of the virtual machine specified in `source_path`.
+The resultant virtual machine is fully independent of the parent it was cloned from.

-  Setting linked to true instead causes Packer to create the virtual machine as a 'linked' clone.
+  Setting linked to true instead causes the plugin to create the virtual machine as a linked clone.
 Linked clones use and require ongoing access to the disks of the parent virtual machine.
 The benefit of a linked clone is that the clones virtual disk is typically very much smaller than would be the case for a full clone.
 Additionally, the cloned virtual machine can also be created much faster.
 Creating a linked clone will typically only be of benefit in some advanced build scenarios.
 Most users will wish to create a full clone instead.
-Defaults to false.

-- `attach_snapshot` (string) - Default to `null/empty`.
-The name of an
+  Defaults to `false`.

-  **existing** snapshot to which the builder shall attach the VM before starting it.
-If no snapshot is specified the builder will simply start the VM from it's current state i.e. snapshot.
+- `attach_snapshot` (string) - The name of an existing snapshot to which the builder shall attach the virtual machine before powering on.
+If no snapshot is specified the virtual machine is started from its current state.
+Default to `null/empty`.

-- `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
-By default this is packer-BUILDNAME, where "BUILDNAME" is the name of the build.
+- `vm_name` (string) - This is the name of the `.vmx` file for the virtual machine, without the file extension.
+By default, this is `packer-BUILDNAME`, where `BUILDNAME` is the name of the build.

-- `snapshot_name` (string) - This is the name of the initial snapshot created after provisioning and cleanup. if left blank, no initial snapshot will be created
+- `snapshot_name` (string) - This is the name of the initial snapshot created after provisioning and cleanup.
+If blank, no snapshot is created.

 <!-- End of code generated from the comments of the Config struct in builder/vmware/vmx/config.go; -->